SweeTarts

 SweeTarts (/ˈswiːt.tɑrts/; officially stylized as SweeTARTS) are sweet and sour candies invented under the direction of Menlo F. Smith, CEO of Sunline Inc., in 1962.
-The candy was created using the same small basic recipe as the already popular Pixy Stix and Lik-M-Aid (Fun Dip) products.
-Pixy Stix are currently manufactured by Ferrara Candy Company, a division of Ferrero.
+The candy was created using the same basic recipe as the already popular Pixy Stix and Lik-M-Aid (Fun Dip) products, all of which are currently manufactured by Ferrara Candy Company, a division of Ferrero.

 History

 In 1963, SweeTarts were introduced with the same flavors as the popular Pixy Stix: cherry, grape, lemon, lime, and orange.
 Taffy products are also produced with the SweeTarts brand.

 Sunline, Inc., became a division of the Sunmark of St Louis' group of companies, which was later acquired in 1986 by Rowntree Mackintosh of the United Kingdom, which was, in turn, taken over by Nestlé.
 The Willy Wonka brand candies were developed by Sunmark in a joint venture with The Quaker Company.
 Sunmark eventually acquired the rights to Willy Wonka and established a division with that name which produced the Willy Wonka brands.
 The Wonka symbol was subsequently applied to most Sunmark brands.
 Nestlé has since sold its confectionery businesses to Ferrero SpA.

-In 2022, SweeTarts was sponsored at the TikTok Film Festival in an attempt to reach out to members of Generation Z due to its declining popularity.
+In 2022, SweeTarts sponsored the TikTok Film Festival in an attempt to reach out to members of Generation Z due to its declining popularity.